Updated: June, 12, 2023, at 4:02 p.m.

 Buprenorphine has a number of advantages over methadone for use in detox as an opioid replacement therapy:

-- Due to its low activity at opioid receptors, buprenorphine causes less respiratory depression than methadone and has lower overdose risk.
+- Due to its low activity at opioid receptors, buprenorphine causes less respiratory depression than methadone and has a lower overdose risk.

 - Anecdotal evidence shows that recipients of buprenorphine often complain about missing the “high” of methadone.